Iceland Itinerary: Off The Beaten Path on a Snæfellsnes and Westfjords Road Trip

 You can also see the northern lights from September until mid-April.

-We saw the northern lights in September at our cabin in the Westfjords
+Northern lights in September from a cabin in the Westfjords, Iceland

 Weather changes fast in Iceland, so it’s important to check the websites Vedur (for weather forecasts, also has an app) and Road.is (for road conditions) every day during your trip.